 Help edit the Writers Bureau

 The AAVSO Writers Bureau is a filter blog that offers variable star and stellar astronomy content on a monthly basis to editors of astronomy club and society newsletters.
 This gives us the chance to inform the public about the fascinating objects we study, as well as the science and research being done, while providing reliable, accurate information to newsletter editors who may lack the time or expertise to write or vet articles for publication.
 Scanning the participating science and astronomy blogs for material each week is an ongoing endeavor.
-If you’d like to help, contact the Bureau Chief, Mike Simonsen.
+If you’d like to help, please contact us.

 The Speakers Bureau is always on the lookout for enthusiastic, knowledgeable speakers to provide presentations for astronomy clubs, star parties, banquets, Scout Troops, Astronomy Day activities and other public and private astronomy functions.
-If you have the gift of gab and time to volunteer, contact the Bureau Chief, Mike Simonsen.
+If you have the gift of gab and time to volunteer, please contact us.

 Submit a Variable Star Presentation to the Library